alexklapheke/alexklapheke.github.io/blog/essay.md

                                            weighting="quadratic")
 ```

-I also included the weighted Cohen's kappa, which was the metric used
+I also included the weighted Cohen's kappa [@cohen1960a], which was the
-for the original competition, although Cohen's kappa is typically used
+metric used for the original competition, although Cohen's kappa is
-to compare model results to each other, not to a gold standard.
+typically used to compare model results to each other, not to a gold
+standard.

   Model                    Test acc.
 PCA test acc.
 Test $\kappa$   PCA Test $\kappa$
   ------------------------ ----------- --------------- --------------- -------------------